 - Toys that let them get creative – construction paper, markers and crayons that let your kids make their own creation

-- Toys that let them use their imagination – dolls, toy cars, puppets, toy cell phone or laptops and even toy animals, dress up toys and costumes
+- Toys that allow them use their imagination – toy cars, dolls, puppets, toy laptops or mobile phone and even toy animals, dress up toys and costumes

 - Building Toys – wooden and plastic block set that are still rather large but can be smaller than ones for children under 1